Hard-Nosed Advice from a Cranky Law Professor How to Succeed in Law School

 Law | Legal Education | Legal Profession

-Parrish, Austen L. and Knolton, Christiana C., "Hard-Nosed Advice from a Cranky Law Professor How to Succeed in Law School" (2010).
-Books by Maurer Faculty.
+Parrish, Austen L. and Knolton, Cristina C., "Hard-Nosed Advice from a Cranky Law Professor How to Succeed in Law School" (2010).
+Books & Book Chapters by Maurer Faculty.
 57.